shams-nahid/Advance-JS-Study/docs/Notes/01 Javascript Foundation/15 this.md

 For `b`, the `this` context should be `obj`.
 But since, `this` is not lexically scoped and follow method calls, `b` has the `this` context of `window`.

 This is why `this` follows the `dynamic scoped` instead of `lexical scoped`.

+We can preserve this context,

+- By preserving it in a variable
+- Using arrow method
+- Using bind method (Ex. first bind and then obj.prop()())

 To solve this `dynamic scope` issue, we can use `arrow method`. `Arrow method` is bound to the `lexical scoped`.